patryk-ku/spek-rs/README.md

 This project is heavily inspired by the original [Spek](https://www.spek.cc/).

+It includes the [DejaVu Sans](https://dejavu-fonts.github.io/) font, which is distributed under its own license, see [LICENSE-DejaVuFonts.txt](./assets/LICENSE-DejaVuFonts.txt) for details.

 The color palettes for the spectrogram are based on those found in the [FFmpeg](https://ffmpeg.org/) source code.